Conditions

 Heart Valve Disease

-The heart has four valves that can be affected by disease.
-Heart valve conditions include regurgitation, stenosis and atresia.
-Regurgitation occurs when the valve doesn’t close properly and blood leaks back into the chamber.
+When the heart valves function incorrectly, it can lead to complications including regurgitation, stenosis and atresia.
+Regurgitation occurs when the valve doesn’t close properly and blood leaks back into the heart chambers.
 Stenosis is a condition that prevents the heart valve from fully opening and atresia happens if there is no opening in the heart valve for blood to flow through.

 Risk Factors